 All Peer Mentors are undergraduate University of Redlands students that have a cumulative GPA above a 3.0 and have previous or current experience as a Peer Advisor.
 Mentors possess good communication skills, a positive outlook, patience and the ability to work independently.

-If you would like to participate in our Peer Mentoring Program, please stop by the Office of Academic Success to pick up an application.
-Academic Success can be found on the bottom floor of the Armacost Library in the Student Development Center.
+If you would like to participate in our Peer Mentoring Program, please stop by the office of Academic Success to pick up an application.
+Academic Success can be found on the ground floor of the Armacost Library in the Student Development Center.
 Applications are accepted throughout the first month of each semester.
-For more information about the program, please contact the Assist.
-Director of Academic Success or email us at firstname.lastname@example.org.
+For more information about the program, please contact the Assistant Director of Academic Success at email@example.com.